JoelKind/hello-JESUS/README.md

 And the NAME!
 Of GOD!
 Is JESUS!
 Amen.
 YOU!
 Hear? http://ShalomJESUS.com
 The SON!
 Of GOD!
 Is ONLY!
 One,
-Jesus IMANUEL, the Messiah, AMEN!
+Jesus EMANUEL, the Messiah, AMEN!
 End.
 Everything is SAID!
 Finish.